besok/json-generator/README.md

 | -h       | --help    | infroamtion about commands                                                                                  | -h \| --help                                                          |
 | -V       | --version | version                                                                                                     | -V \| --version                                                       |

+**note**: for using --to-curl  parameter need to ensure the curl utility is installed.
 #### Json example

 ```